 Firstly, there is the SIM card delivery process and all the logistical inconveniences associated with it.
-Users have to order their SIM card and either collect it from one of your stores or get it delivered by mail.
+Customers either collect their new SIM card from one of your stores or get it delivered by mail.
 That takes time and effort, not to mention the cost.
 And often something goes wrong along the way.
 The SIM card is lost in the delivery process or takes ages to arrive.
 Let’s face it, we’ve all been there.

-Secondly, when a customer receives their SIM card, they have to pop it out of a bank-card-sized plastic card and go through the hideous exercise of opening the SIM card tray to place the right sized SIM card there.
+Secondly, when a customer receives their SIM card, they have to pop it out of a bank-card-sized plastic card and go through the hideous exercise of opening the SIM card tray to place the right-sized SIM card there.
 And at that moment, they realise that they can’t find the pin to open the SIM tray!
 What can they use instead?
-A safety pin, a bobby pin, a paper clip?
-Options are endless, but the frustration level goes through the roof because none of them is working.
+A safety pin, a paper clip?
+Options are endless, but the frustration level increases.

 This doesn’t sound like the most user-friendly experience.
-But no one ever questions it because that’s the way it has always been and the only option to connect to your network.
+But no one ever questions it because that’s the way it has always been.
 So, customers don’t complain and suffer in silence.
 But there is another way to do it.
-It requires telcos to implement a new technology called eSIM can revolutionise CX by enabling digital customer onboarding in telecom.
+A new technology called eSIM can revolutionise CX by enabling digital customer onboarding in telecom.

-In-app provisioning, on the other hand, is more intuitive and doesn’t require a secondary device.
+In-app eSIM provisioning, on the other hand, is more intuitive and doesn’t require a secondary device.
 A user can simply download an eSIM profile onto their phone and activate it in the provider’s app by simply tapping one button.
-The process takes seconds and after it’s completed, users can start using your service.
+The process takes seconds and enables your users to start using your service immediately.